hamzamsalah/hamzamsalah.github.io/my_projects/project20.md

 ### Project Overview

 Developed a predictive model to identify high-risk inventory items 24 hours in advance.
-Lacking access to sensitive corporate data, I utilized Python to engineer a synthetic dataset that mimics real-world retail dynamics, including seasonal demand and random inventory errors.
+Lacking access to realistic data, I utilized Python to engineer a synthetic dataset that mimics real-world retail dynamics, including seasonal demand and random inventory errors.
 I then trained a Logistic Regression classifier on this data, achieving an F1-Score of 0.83.
-This project demonstrates the end-to-end data science process: from programmatic data generation to model evaluation and interpretation.

 #### Key Insights

 * **Primary Predictor:** Low stock status (`In_stock_t`) was identified as the strongest indicator of imminent IRI risk within the simulation, showing a substantial negative correlation of -0.63 with the target variable.